nd1012/HTML-i18n/README.md

 - `i18n_locale`: Current locale
 - `i18n_localeUri`: Base URI to the locales
 - `i18n_localeInfo`: If having locales information, or the loaded locales information

-## Limitations

-Things like variables and plural etc. are not supported.